xxwn2020/sourcegraph/doc/user/campaigns/managing_access.md

 - Updating a changeset
 - Closing a changeset

 If you attempt to perform these operations and haven't yet linked your code host account to your Sourcegraph account, you'll be prompted to do so.
 You can either:

-- Sign in via your code host (e.g., with GitHub user authentication, if the site admin has enabled that)
 - Manually enter a personal access token in your user profile
+- Sign in via your code host (currently only supported for GitHub; requires a site admin to [configure GitHub user authentication](../../admin/auth/index.md#github))

 ## Repository permissions for campaigns